mandaluzr/mandaluzr/README.md

 # Hi, I'm Marcos Andaluz de Rosas! 👋

-I am a passionate Product-Minded Software Engineer, driven by a curiosity for technology, sports & gaming.
+I am a passionate Product-Minded Software Engineer, with customer & product experience, driven by a curiosity for technology, sports & gaming.

 ## 🚀 About Me